dannywade/textual-pandas/README.md

         table.add_df(df)
 ```

 That's it!
-Now you're DataFrame will display within a DataTable widget!
+Now your DataFrame will display within a DataTable widget!

 ### Updating the DataFrame

-If you update your DataFrame and would like to see the updates in your app, then you'll need to use the `update_df` method and pass in your updated DataFrame object.
+If you update your DataFrame, and would like to see the updates in your app, then you'll need to use the `update_df()` method and pass in your updated DataFrame object.

-If you only want to update the rendered DataTable (without the need to change the DataFrame), you may also use the `update_cell` and `update_cell_at` methods that are provided by the DataTable widget.
+If you only want to update the rendered DataFrameTable (without the need to change the DataFrame), you may also use the `update_cell()` and `update_cell_at()` methods that are provided by the DataTable widget.

 ```python
 df.insert(